@QOMIKIN

 • Separate “I did X” from “I am bad”

-• Look for one thing to improve
+• Look for one thing you can improve

 • Thank them for the feedback